RioV360 AI Safety System for Construction Equipment

 Built for Construction, Not Adapted From It

-The RioV360 is an AI-powered detection and recording system designed specifically for heavy equipment operating in unpredictable, uncontrolled environments.
-It is not adapted from a warehouse or forklift platform.
-The hardware, detection logic, and installation approach were all developed with construction conditions in mind — vibration, dust, variable power, and unreliable connectivity.
+The RioV360 is an AI-powered detection and recording system tailored for heavy equipment in unpredictable environments.
+It's not adapted from warehouse or forklift systems.
+The hardware, detection logic, and installation approach are specifically designed for construction conditions—vibration, dust, variable power, and unreliable connectivity.

-The system creates four active detection zones around the machine — front, rear, left, and right — using a combination of cameras and on-device AI processing.
-When a worker or vehicle enters any zone, the operator receives an immediate in-cab alert along with the corresponding camera view.
-Simultaneously, an external audible and visual beacon activates, warning the person on the ground.
+The system creates four active detection zones around the machine: front, rear, left, and right.
+Using a combination of cameras and on-device AI processing, the operator receives immediate in-cab alerts when a worker or vehicle enters any zone.
+An external audible and visual beacon also activates, warning ground personnel.

-There are no layered escalation steps and no delayed response.
-Detection and alert happen at the moment of exposure, which reflects how risk actually occurs on a jobsite: suddenly, at close range, and without warning.
+There are no layered escalation steps or delayed responses.
+Detection and alerts happen instantly, reflecting how risk occurs on a job site: suddenly, at close range, and without warning.

 Core System Specifications